 Nick Coburn, Group Managing Director & Deputy Chairman of Ulster Carpets says; “We are extremely proud to connect our brand with the Ulster Orchestra, an organisation which embodies a number of similar values to ourselves.
 This membership reflects Ulster Carpet’s well-established tradition of striving to help the local community.”

-Becoming a Founder Member sees the continuation of a partnership between Ulster Carpets & Ulster Orchestra having previously worked together on The Music Room, a community engagement project, in Ceara School, Lurgan.
+Being a Founder Member allows for the continuation of a partnership between Ulster Carpets & The Ulster Orchestra who have previously worked together on The Music Room, a community engagement project, in Ceara School, Lurgan.
 The Ulster Orchestra delivers amazing work with schools and communities across the wider society and the corporate membership scheme will help deliver more of this work.

 Ulster Youth Rugby